UIC 2025

-After the success of the first edition (UIC 2021) and the establishment at the Conservatorio di Musica “Antonio Vivaldi” in Alessandria of the world’s first university program of study specialized in ukulele performance — a Bachelor’s degree program in Ukulele, Musiche Tradizionali (DCPL65) ad indirizzo Ukulele, starting in November 2023 — the Second Ukulele International Conference (UIC 2023) – Interdisciplinary Perspectives on Performance, Composition, Pedagogy and Organology is organized and hosted by the Conservatorio di Musica “Antonio Vivaldi” in Alessandria (Italy), in collaboration with the Department of Cultural Heritage and Environment – University of Milan, and co-directed by Giovanni Albini and Giovanni Cestino.
+After two succesful editions (UIC 2021 and UIC 2023) and the establishment at the Conservatorio di Musica “Antonio Vivaldi” in Alessandria of the world’s first university program of study specialized in ukulele performance, the Third Ukulele International Conference (UIC 2025) – Interdisciplinary Perspectives on Performance, Composition, Pedagogy and Organology is organized and hosted by the Conservatorio di Musica “Antonio Vivaldi” in Alessandria (Italy), in collaboration with the Department of Cultural Heritage and Environment – University of Milan, and co-directed by Giovanni Albini and Giovanni Cestino.
 Its aim is to delve into the diverse cultural identities and resources of the ukulele from both academic and artistic perspectives.
-A volume of the conference papers will be published in 2024.
-Jim Beloff is the conference special guest.
-It will be held at the Conservatorio di Musica “Antonio Vivaldi”, in Alessandria (Italy) on October 27 and 28, 2023.
-You can register and get information on how to pay the registration fee on this page.
+A volume of the conference papers will be published in 2026 (at this link, the Proceedings of UIC 2021, published by Milano University Press).
+Adam Jansen (Hawai’i State Archives) will deliver the keynote lecture.
+It will be held at the Conservatorio di Musica “Antonio Vivaldi”, in Alessandria (Italy) on October 24 and 25, 2025.

 • ukulele performance, techniques, and repertoires;